chasenlehara/chrome-timeline-data-parser/README.md

-# chrome-timeline-data-parser
+# Chrome Timeline Data Parser

-Parser for Chrome’s Timeline JSON.
+This script parses the JSON produced by Chrome’s Timeline.